GabrielMalakias/recipex/README.md

 I could have improved a bit more the Mapper to avoid some loops but as everything is handled in background I though it wouldnt make that much of a difference for now.

-I did not spend time trying to improve the views, so they look quite ugly
+I did not spend time trying to improve the views, so they look a bit ugly.